XnonXte/PortalGuessr-Bot/README.md

 # PortalGuessr

 A bot about guessing a Portal chamber from a random picture taken from every spots imaginable, much like [GeoGuessr](https://www.geoguessr.com/), thus the name PortalGuessr.
-The bot is under [MIT license](https://opensource.org/license/mit/) and therefore copying, changing, or distributing the source code is allowed.

 ## How to contribute?